 Remove Account

 Each of these menu items will take you to a list of books or magazines.
 Press Enter on a book to get more information.
-Use the Up and Down thumb keys to navigate among the title, author and the book description.
+Use the Previous and Next thumb keys to navigate among the title, author and the book description.
 Press Enter on the Download item if you wish to download the book to your Brailliant.

 Reading a Book you have downloaded